-Gorilla Trekking in Mgahinga takes you to Uganda’s smallest but scenic national parks.
+Mgahinga National Park is Uganda’s smallest but most scenic national parks.
 Mgahinga National Park covers an area of 33 square kilometers and sits on a high altitude of 4,127m.
 The park is found in Kisoro district in the Southwestern corner of Uganda bordering Congo and Rwanda.
 The park was founded in 1991 to help protect the endangered mountain gorillas.
 Mgahinga Gorilla Park is known as one of the only four places in the world where gorilla trekking can be done – The others are the Volcanoes National Park in Rwanda, Virunga National Park in DR Congo and Bwindi Impenetrable National Park in Uganda.

 Mgahinga Gorilla National Park has a total population of 80 mountain gorillas, but only one gorilla group is habituated and open to tourists – the Nyakagyezi family.
 The group used to move to Rwanda and Congo but have now settled in Uganda for more than three years.
 Gorilla safaris to Mgahinga are great because the park attracts fewer crowds.
 Having one habituated gorilla group means only 8 gorilla permits can be sold in a day.
 Visitors are advised to book their permits weeks in advance from the Uganda Wildlife Authority offices in Kampala or the Park Headquarters in Ntebeko.
 A Uganda gorilla permit costs $700 and Habituation at $1500.